maizzle/maizzle.com/content/guides/markdown-emails.md

 ### Structure

-We'll be using the `src/content` folder to store our Markdown files:
+We'll be using the `content` folder to store our Markdown files:

 ```
 src